Skip to content

 In the framework of the RECONCOURT project two panels will be organised in the Annual Conference of the International Constitutional Law Society in Madrid on 8-10 July, 2024.

-The project team works in close cooperation with the TRIIAL 2 – TRust, Independence, Impartiality and Accountability of Legal professionals under the EU Charter project.
+The project team works in close cooperation with the TRIIAL 2 – TRust, Independence, Impartiality and Accountability of Legal professionals under the EU Charter project of the Centre for Judicial Cooperation at the EUI's Robert Schuman Centre for Advanced Studies.

 The team